Menu

 Topics

-Across the deterministic 27-case suite, Snipara reduced the indexed corpus from 601,207 raw tokens to about 1,253 selected tokens/query.
-In the hosted OpenAI run, Snipara returned about 4,036 tokens/query for 12 medium and hard tasks, compared with a 32K-token raw window baseline.
+Across the deterministic 27-case suite, Snipara compiled its indexed project memory from 601,207 raw tokens to about 1,253 selected tokens/query.
+In the latest hosted OpenAI GPT-4.1 run, Snipara returned about 2,981 tokens/query for 12 medium and hard tasks, compared with a 32K-token raw window baseline.
+Answer quality improved from 6.25/10 to 8.42/10, and the claim-grounding audit measured 4.35% claims unsupported by the supplied Snipara context versus 21.15% for the raw baseline.
+A GPT-5.5 follow-up landed in the same quality band with Snipara: 7.91/10 across 11 completed cases.

 The mistake we did not publish